Alexandrshy/showcase/content/pages/posts/2020-02-09-build-a-modern-web-application-acquaintance-with-the-project-and-preparation-for-work-part-1.md

 git push
 ```

-You can see the whole result of the work in [repository] (https://github.com/Alexandrshy/react-ant).
+You can see the whole result of the work in [repository](https://github.com/Alexandrshy/react-ant).
 The current state of the project is the master branch, and for each individual article, I'll create a separate branch.

 We'll stop here, thank you all for your attention, see you in the next parts 🖖